Financial-Times/origami/components/o3-foundation/README.md

 ### Stacking with z-index

 We recommend to avoid setting `z-index`.
 Where needed, Origami provide some standard values as Custom Properties.
-This prevents conflicts within projects.
+This help prevent conflicts within projects.

 1. [Stack without the z-index property](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Stacking_without_z-index) where possible.
 2. Aim to reduce `z-index` elsewhere, rather than raise your own `z-index` value.
 3. Where `z-index` is required, use a standard value as below.
+Remember though, `z-index` is not a global value and only applies within a [Stacking Context (mdn)](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Stacking_context).
+You might find Josh W Comeau's [What The Heck, z-index??](https://www.joshwcomeau.com/css/stacking-contexts/) a good introduction.

 - `--o3-z-base`: The base layer, for most elements where `z-index` is unavailable.
 - `--o3-z-popover`: Popovers which overlay content, such as select, autocomplete drop downs, calendar widgets, tooltips.